devleaks/golfleague/common/docs/guide/Index.md

 Second, you add your competition.
-If it is a simple, single match event, add a Match.
-If your competition is more complex and involves weekly matches over the course of the year, you will need to add a Season and a Tournament before you can create your Match.
+If it is a simple, single match event, add a Round.
+If your competition is more complex and involves weekly rounds over the course of the year, you will need to add a Season and a Tournament before you can create your Round.

 This complete the creation of the competition.
 Golfer can now register to the competion.